dougeby/IntuneDocs/intune/store-apps-company-portal-app.md

 9. Under 'Select dependency app files' select all the dependecies you downloaded in step 7 by using shift-click, and verify that the 'Added' column displays Yes for the architectures you need.

      > [!NOTE]
-     > If the dependencies are not added, the app might not install on the specified device types
+     > If the dependecies are not added, the app might not install on the specified device types

-10. Click Ok, enter in any desired App Informaiton, and click Add
+10. Click Ok, enter in any desired App Information, and click Add

 11. Assign the Company Portal app as a required app to your selected set of user or device groups.